Walter McMillian: Context

 Walter McMillian, who was born on October 27, 1941, lived in a Black settlement near Monroeville where he "grew up picking cotton."
 Monroe County was described by The Guardian as "a remote, dirt-poor region of pine trees and bean farms".
 According to his attorney Bryan Stevenson, McMillian purchased logging and paper mill equipment and became a "moderately successful businessman".
 A journalist described him as a "black pulpwood worker".
 In 1986 he had been married to Minnie McMillian for 25 years and they had nine children.
 McMillian held two jobs and "no criminal record other than a misdemeanor charge stemming [from] a barroom fight".
 He "did not have a history of violence."

 McMillian was known in the small community for having an affair with a white woman, Karen Kelly.
 In addition, one of his sons had married a white woman.
 Both McMillian and the attorney he had in 1987, J. L. Chestnut, "contended that Mr. McMillian's relationships alone had made him a suspect."
 In a prison interview in 1993, McMillian said, "The only reason I'm here is because I had been messing around with a white lady and my son married a white lady."

 Murder of Ronda Morrison

 Eighteen-year-old Ronda Morrison, a white dry-cleaning clerk, was murdered at Jackson Cleaners on November 1, 1986, in Monroeville, Alabama.
 She had been shot numerous times from behind.
-At the time of her murder, Walter McMillian was at a church fish fry, where he was seen by dozens of witnesses, one of whom was a police officer.
+At the time of her murder, Walter McMillian was hosting a church fish fry on his front lawn, where he was seen by dozens of witnesses, one of whom was a police officer.